-Manas National Park ( Manas, as short Form) is home to 61 species of mammals, 354 species of birds, 42 species of reptiles, 9 species of amphibian, 79 species of fish and more than 187 species of butterfly and 100 species of invertebrates.
-It has more than 600 species from plant kingdom making it one of the suitable habitat of wildlife wonders.
+Manas National Park ( Manas, as short Form) is home to 61 species of mammals, 354 species of birds, 42 species of reptiles, 9 species of amphibians, 79 species of fish and more than 187 species of butterflies and 100 species of invertebrates.
+It has more than 600 species from the plant kingdom making it one of the most suitable habitats for wildlife wonders.

 Where is Manas National Park?

 Manas National Park is in Assam, and the nearest town is Barpeta Road.
 Which is just 35 km away from the Park.
 Barpeta Road is a Modern Town with all necessities and all means of travel accommodation.
 Barpeta Road is just 135 km away from Guwahati.

 Manas National Park is a UNESCO Natural World Heritage site and a Project Tiger reserve, situated in the Himalayan foothills near the Indian-Bhutan border.

 3 Special Species that are found in Manas are Golden Languor, Pygmy Hog, and Hispid hare, which are exclusively endemic to the Manas National Park.
 All three animals are also included in the critically endangered list of the IUCN Red Data Book.

 The Manas National park is divided into three main ranges and several bits for monitoring and protection.
 The main ranges are…

 By Road: The best way to reach Manas National Park is by roadways and railways.
 It is situated 170 KM far from Assam’s main city Guwahati.